 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-Getting your credit in order is the best way to ease into owning a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the best way to ease into buying a home.
+Call us at (845) 567-6789 and we can help you get on the right track to the home of your dreams.

-There are ways to boost your score.
-Improving your FICO score takes time.
-It can be rare to make a large-scale change in your FICO score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
+You want a higher score, but how do you get it?
+Building your FICO score takes time.
+It can be difficult to make a significant change in your credit score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
 You'll improve your credit score by using these pointers:

-- Department store cards and gas cards.
-For those who have non-existent credit or low credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and have a solid payment history, which will raise your credit.
-You must always beware of maintaining a large balance for more than a couple of months because these types of cards more than likely have a higher interest rate.
+- Retail cards and service station cards.
+For those who have non-existent credit or below average credit, chain store credit cards and gas credit cards are ways to get credit, increase your spending limits and have a solid payment history, which will raise your FICO score.
+You must always avoid maintaining a high balance for too long because these types of cards usually have a surprisingly high interest rate.

-- Keep your cards in rotation.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts stay active.
-But, pay them off in no more than two or three payments.
+- Use your credit.
+Whether you have older cards, or are just getting started with credit, use your cards so that your accounts stay active.
+But, pay them off in one or two payments.

-- Pay on time.
-Payment history is a huge factor in your FICO score.
-It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.
+- Stay on top of payments.
+Payment history is a huge factor in your credit score.
+It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to show that you're able to make payments to a bank.

-- Ensure that your credit history is correct.
-If you discover mistakes on your credit report, contact the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+- Correct your credit report.
+If you find incorrect items on your credit report, write to the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Knowing the ways you can raise your FICO score, you're one step closer to becoming a homeowner.
-Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Countryman Real Estate Associates, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of Countryman Real Estate Associates, the loan process can be a stress-free experience so you, too, can achieve home ownership.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.